shanecookofficial/cse210-03/DESIGNDOC.md

 * Contributed three to four words to puzzle class word list.(Parachute, Escalator, Hurricane, Freezing.)

 Godwin Iyip
-- Create the Puzzle Private Class
+* Create the Word Private Class
-  - Contains the Functions:
-    - List of the words: (list_of_words)
-    - Get Value: (get_value)
-    - Get list of Words: (get_words)

 * Contributed three to four words to puzzle class word list.

 Manuel Cipriano
-- Designing and creating the Player class.
+* Designing and creating the displayPlayer class.
-* Contributed with four words for the list of words to be guessed.
-These words are courage, continue, counts, churchill.
+* Contributed with four words for the list of words to be guessed.(Courage, Continue, Counts, Churchill.)

 Chinemerem Ukeje (Cole)
-- Create the Terminal Service Class
+* Create the Check Class
 * Contributed three to four words to puzzle class word list.

 ---
 *Shane Cook is the author of this document*